Polpetta/bitdispenser.dev/content/english/posts/hello-world.md

   to understand why the website does not load/the DNS is not properly updated

-The only downside to this approach is that Fleek provides limitations on how much data and bandwith you can host.
-At the time of writing, you can only host up to 3GB (enough for this website) and have a 50GB bandwith (that's ok for now) for the free version.
-[Upgrading you account](https://fleek.co/pricing/) to one of the available plans give you extra space and bandwith.
+The only downside to this approach is that Fleek provides limitations on how much data and bandwidth you can host.
+At the time of writing, you can only host up to 3GB (enough for this website) and have a 50GB bandwidth (that is fine for now) for the free version.
+[Upgrading you account](https://fleek.co/pricing/) to one of the available plans give you extra space and bandwidth.

 ## Future improvements